 A significant change for the business in its methods of marketing including changes in product design or packaging, product placement, product promotion or pricing.
-Marketing innovations are aimed at better addressing customer needs; opening up new markets; or, newly positioning the business' goods or services on the market, with the objective of increasing the business' sales.
+New marketing methods are aimed at better addressing customer needs; opening up new markets; or, newly positioning the business' goods or services on the market, with the objective of increasing the business' sales.

 New operational process